marimo-team/marimo/docs/guides/overview.md

 _When you run a cell, marimo automatically runs all cells that read any global variables defined by that cell._ This is reactive execution.

-> **Reactive execution lets your notebooks double as interactive
+> **Reactive execution guarantees that your code and program state are
-> apps**.
-It also guarantees that your code and program state are
+> consistent.**  It also gives notebooks a deterministic execution order,
-> consistent.
+> letting them double as both reproducible scripts and interactive apps.

 <div align="center">
 <figure>